 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Medical treatment of extramedullary myelinolysis is beneficial for alleviating the development of the disease, but treatment of patients with motor dysfunction, dysarthria and other complications is poor, leading to difficulties in patient daily living, self-care and social activity.
+Core tip: Medical treatment of extramedullary myelinolysis is beneficial for alleviating development of the disease, but treatment of patients with motor dysfunction, dysarthria, and other complications is poor, leading to difficulties in patient daily living, self-care, and social activity.
 Active intervention in rehabilitation has a beneficial effect on patient functional recovery.

 Yang MX, Chen XN.
 Rehabilitation of anterior pituitary dysfunction combined with extrapontine myelinolysis: A case report.
 World J Clin Cases 2019; In press